jeanleecole/archive/pages/Projects/metzerott_formatted.md

 [^scrooge]: In [*A Christmas Carol*](https://www.gutenberg.org/files/46/46-h/46-h.htm) (1843), Charles Dickens writes, "If you should happen, by any unlikely chance, to know a man more blest in a laugh than Scrooge's nephew, all I can say is, I should like to know him too . . . .
 It is a far, even-handed, noble adjustment of things, that while there is infection in disease and sorrow, there is nothing in the world so irresistibly contagious as laughter and good-humour.
 When Scrooge’s nephew laughed in this way: holding his sides, rolling his head, and twisting his face into the most extravagant contortions: Scrooge’s niece, by marriage, laughed as heartily as he.
 And their assembled friends being not a bit behindhand, roared out lustily.
 'Ha, ha!
 Ha, ha, ha, ha!'"

 In truth, his reasons were of the very best.
 He was a man who speculated largely, and for the most part successfully; but, just at the time of Alice's marriage, his losses had been so heavy that to resign the control of such a large amount would have been to him financial ruin, while, with it at his command, he could in a short time make good his loss.
 The temptation to refuse his consent to the marriage, and thus make the money legally his, was doubled by his real objection to Dr. Richards as an irreligious man, whose views upon social and political matters were also open to exception.
-He honestly wished his sister to accom-<p class="pagenum">Begin page 106</p>pany the family abroad, as, even if her marriage were not thereby definitely broken off, it would at least be deferred sufficiently long to serve his purpose financially.
+He honestly wished his sister to accom-<hr><p class="pagenum">Page 106</p>pany the family abroad, as, even if her marriage were not thereby definitely broken off, it would at least be deferred sufficiently long to serve his purpose financially.

 Now, of all this Frederick Richards was perfectly aware; that is, he knew&mdash;as every one did&mdash;of the sudden collapse of the scheme which crippled Mr. Randolph, and swallowed whole innumerable smaller fortunes, and, through some murmur of the reeds such as betrayed King Midas' secret, learned that Henry Randolph was a loser to a large amount.
 But to Alice the doctor said nothing; only, when the family returned to Micklegard, and the offer was made to let bygones be bygones, and restore to Alice the fortune her father had left her, Dr. Richards quietly refused.